tomcritchlow/tomcritchlow.github.io/_posts/2019-06-27-frameworks.md

 *But how exactly do you teach clients how to see?*

 The answer is frameworks.
-Douglas Hofstadter claims *analogy is the core of cognition*{% include tufte-sn.html id="analogy" content="If you want to dive down this rabbit hole there's a lengthy but very approachable piece here: <a href='http://worrydream.com/refs/Hofstadter%20-%20Analogy%20as%20the%20Core%20of%20Cognition.pdf'>analogy as the core of cognition</a> (PDF)." %} and I’d stretch that to say *frameworks are the core of cognition for organizations*.
+Douglas Hofstadter claims *analogy is the core of cognition*[^analogy] and I’d stretch that to say *frameworks are the core of cognition for organizations*.

+[^analogy]: If you want to dive down this rabbit hole there's a lengthy but very approachable piece here: [analogy as the core of cognition](http://worrydream.com/refs/Hofstadter%20-%20Analogy%20as%20the%20Core%20of%20Cognition.pdf) (PDF).

 A good framework is a tool for thinking.
 A shared mental model of a situation is powerful and deeply transformative, especially at the management layer where they spend most of their time in abstractions.